Chairman, Board of Directors

 GC / VP Operations

 JD oversees legal issues across the organization and supports in key operational areas.
 With a background of venture finance and public transactions in Silicon Valley and Seattle, he brings large-scale experience to support DK’s world-class creative efforts.
-JD leads the IT and HR teams with the goal of enabling the creative, production and account departments to focus on making the magic that DK is known for.
 If it’s a corner case or a gray area, it will probably land on his desk, and he’ll dig in happily (although perhaps with a word or two of caution).

 Erica is an award-winning, versatile media producer with more than a decade of production experience.
 As head of production and executive producer, she oversees the logistical planning, workflow, production management and accounting of the creative work for the DK Los Angeles office.
 Erica manages projects across multiple mediums, from multimillion-dollar visual-effects projects to story-driven documentary series to online digital campaigns.